fperdigon/DeepFilter/README.md

 ![Results table](ReadmeImg/results_table.png "Results table")

 Qualitative results
-(Second)  (Third)  (Fourth) The brown signal is the ECG recovered using the IIR filter, this image was included for visual comparison purposes.
-Metric values are also included.

 The figure shows a portion of sele0106 ECG signal.
 ![Original ECG signal](ReadmeImg/fig_sele0106_orig.png "Original ECG signal")